 5. Stop focusing on the end result

-As Jeff Haden beautifully broke down in a post you can find here, when we commit to a goal, we really should commit to the process.
+As Jeff Haden said, when we commit to a goal, we really should commit to the process.
 The idea of the goals can often feel like we’re holding them at arms length.
 As though we should just achieve them and we’re done.
 When we commit to the process, the journey, of the goal, however, it’s a lot easier to make it an enjoyable experience.

 The goal is in the distance, getting there is where our focus needs to be.
 You can’t constantly be looking at the map to see your end destination while driving, otherwise you’ll crash on the way there.